Livecyte Measures True Cell Growth

 Compare Growth at the Single Cell Level

-Two cell lineages within a cancer cell population highlighted in Livecyte Analyse software.
+This video shows two cell lineages within a cancer cell population highlighted in Livecyte's Analyse software.

 The dry mass plot (top right) shows the cells growing and dividing.
 The green cell grows faster than the orange cell - both cell divide at the same dry mass (size), but the green cell lineage consistently proliferates faster than the orange cell throughout its lineage.